rubocode/frontier.nvim/doc/design/archetype/text.md

 It helps you to remember that _text.Quiet_ is used for _comments_.
 In our design — from the inception — we prefer rather quiet comments.
-We integrate that design decision into the semantics of color definition helping us keep things simple, concise and meaningful in context.
+The integratipn of that design decision into the semantics of color definition helping us keep things simple, concise and meaningful in context.
 We have translated our knowledge of the problem space and design decisions and built it into the _lingua franca (DSL)_ in the solution.